ML-GSAI/RADD/README.md

 # RADD
-Offical implementation of the paper "Your Absorbing Discrete Diffusion Secretly Models the Conditional Distributions of Clean Data“
+Official implementation of the paper "Your Absorbing Discrete Diffusion Secretly Models the Conditional Distributions of Clean Data“
+The code will be released soon.